Treason in My Breast

 Treason in My Breast is a 1938 mystery detective novel by Anthony Gilbert, the pen name of British writer Lucy Beatrice Malleson.
 It is the fourth in her long-running series featuring the unscrupulous London solicitor and detective Arthur Crook.
 Crook became one of the established characters of the Golden Age of Detective Fiction, although in this case the novel was more similar to a Victorian melodrama than a conventional whodunnit.

 Synopsis

 From her window, a housewife believes she has witnessed the build-up to a murder of a young woman in the flat opposite.
-She calls in Arthur Crook to assist her in unravelling a seemingly ingenious attempt to steal a large inheritance.
+She calls in Arthur Crook to assist her in unravelling what seems to be an ingenious attempt to steal a large inheritance.